wcipAUTH/UAV-orchestrator/README.md

 The above blocks of data generation, simulated model, and UAV-orchestration algorithm are included in `orchestration_algorithm.m` and `orchestration_algorithm_given_position.m`.
 The former file generates random initializations of the system, while the latter receives the initial parameters (e.g., location of UAVs and sensors) by the user.

-The second block describes the simulated environment, which receives the initialization as an input.
-Given the simulated environment, the UAV orchestration algorithm follows, which is depicted in the third block.
-The latter was developed based on the solid mathematical, and outputs the optimal UAV-IoT devices assignment subject to the given parameters.
-Two orchestration algorithms are available.
-The first is based on linear programming, and the latter on game theory, and specifically matching with externalities.
+The output of the `orchestration_algorithm_given_position.m` is the assignemnt of the UAVs to charge specific sensors into the field of interest.
+This result is fed to the GUI, which produces a visual representation of the system.

 ## GUI
 The GUI, `emulator_dashboard.py`,  is a user-friendly visualization which depicts the final and the initial UAVs positions, as well as the final energy coverage that the UAVs provide to the sensors.